testingcan/blog/content/ideological_superheros.md

 How does the Joker in his eponymous movie play into this struggle between order and transgression?
-If we read superhero movies as struggles between order and transgression[ref]which I admit can be a huge generalization[/ref], where the heroes defend the current order against some transgression, we could read the oppositely situated supervillain movie as a struggle *against* order.
+If we read superhero movies as struggles between order and transgression[ref]which now after having laid it out, I can admit can be a huge generalization[/ref], where the heroes defend the current order against some transgression, we could read the oppositely situated supervillain movie as a struggle *against* order.
 Disregarding the question whether *Joker* glorifies its titular hero, the main